Welcome to today's edition of the Rush 24-7 podcast.

 The mood was upbeat in early March when scores of powerful lawmakers and lobbyists joined Obama in the East Room to talk about fixing health care.

-Chuck Grassley, Senator Republican Iowa rose to tell Obama a lot of Republicans had a problem with his plan to let the government compete with private insurers.
+Chuck Grassley, Senator Republican Iowa, rose to tell Obama a lot of Republicans had a problem with his plan to let the government compete with private insurers.

-So there's a lot of us that feel that government's an unfair competitor, we have to keep what we have now strong and make it stronger.
+We have to keep what we have now strong and make it stronger.

 Three months later, disagreements turned to discord over a key element in Obama's plan, his insistence on a public plan to compete with private insurers.